 Frequently asked questions

 Is the advice free?There’s no charge for the meeting itself – you’ll only pay an advice fee if you decide to take out one of Wesleyan’s products or services as a result of the conversation.
-Our Financial Consultants will often make a recommendation for you, but there’s absolutely no obligation for you to take out any Wesleyan products.
+Our Specialist Financial Advisers will often make a recommendation for you, but there’s absolutely no obligation for you to take out any Wesleyan products.